Genome Visualisation and Annotation

 Assigning taxonomy with NCBI BLAST

 You now have good-quality assembled, annotated genomes… but what organisms are they from?!
 It’s time to put some names to genomes.
-We’re going to extract the 16S rRNA gene from the prokaryotes and BLAST them against a 16S database.
+We’re going to extract the a marker gene from the assemblies and BLAST them against a database.

 Use bedtools to extract out your phylogenetic marker sequence (e.g. 16S or CoI) from your assembled and annotated genome.